 When we live in alignment with what our body needs, we generate health.
 So the quantity of sleep could be different for different people.
-Often, ayurvedic practitioners recommend that you get in bed by 10 PM and wake up by 6 AM and that is good amount of sleeping time in general.
-For some people they need less sleep than that so they can wake up earlier.
-For other people and most of us in different times in the year we might need more sleep than that, so we might sleep in a little bit longer.
+Often, ayurvedic practitioners recommend that you get in bed by 10 PM and wake up by 6 AM and that is a good amount of sleeping time in general.
+Some people, need less sleep than that so they can wake up earlier.
+For other people and most of us at different times in the year we might need more sleep than that, so we might sleep in a little bit longer.

-When we align our sleeping pattern with the movement of sun and the length of the day, we tend to get enough sleep.
-The quality of sleep is often reflected of the quality of our activities during the day.
-When we have neither exhausted our self nor, not challenge the self, we tend to get the best sleep.
+When we align our sleeping pattern with the movement of the sun and the length of the day, we tend to get enough sleep.
+The quality of sleep is often reflected in the quality of our activities during the day.
+When we have neither exhausted ourselves nor, not challenged the self, we tend to get the best sleep.

 The third is a huge challenge for women.
 How do we spend our vital energies?
-We are often called and pulled at several direction at one time.
+We are often called and pulled in several directions at one time.
 There is family, there is home, there is work and everything is pulling us in different directions, and we may feel exhausted because of it.

 You have to make it a priority for self-care or you won’t have the energy and the stamina to take care of family and job and home and community and everything else that demands your time.